Properties of Multisymplectic Manifolds: Other kinds of multisymplectic manifolds

-It is a well-known property of symplectic manifolds that the set of local Hamiltonian vector fields span locally the tangent bundle of the manifold and, hence, the action of the group of multisymplectic diffeomorphisms on $M$ is transitive.
+It is a well-known property of symplectic manifolds that the set of local Hamiltonian vector fields span locally the tangent bundle of the manifold and, hence, the action of the group of multisymplectic diffeomorphisms on $M$ is transitive (in fact, these properties are a consequence of the existence of Darboux coordinates).
 Nevertheless, in general, these properties do not hold for multisymplectic manifolds and so locally Hamiltonian vector fields in a multisymplectic manifold $(M,\Omega)$ do not span the tangent bundle of this manifold, and the group of multisymplectic diffeomorphisms does not act transitively on $M$.
 In order to achieve this we need to introduce additional conditions.
 Hence, we define:

 \begin{definition} Let $M$ be a differentiable manifold, $p\in M$ and a compact set $K$ with $p\in\stackrel{\circ}{K}$.
 A {\rm local Liouville} or {\rm local Euler-like vector field }at $p$ with respect to $K$ is a vector field $\Delta^p\in\vf(M)$ such that: \ben \item ${\rm supp}\,\Delta^p:=\overline{\{ x\in M\, | \, \Delta^p(x)\not= 0\}} \subset K$, \item there exists a diffeomorphism $\varphi \colon\overbrace{{\rm supp}\,\Delta^p}^{\circ} \to \Real^n$ such that $\varphi_*\Delta^p = \Delta$, where $\displaystyle \Delta=x^i\derpar{}{x^i}$ is the standard Liouville or dilation vector field in $\Real^n$. \een \end{definition}